-Children aged 18 and under can attend nearly every SMF concert for free; at certain limited capacity events they pay the college rate ($10).
+Children aged 18 and under can attend nearly every SMF concert for free; at certain limited capacity events they pay the college rate.
+Noon concerts last one hour and are more casual in atmosphere.
 See individual event pages for complete details.
-Help encourage a love of live classical music by bringing your children and grandchildren!
-And note the special Concert for Young People with ballet on Sunday August 12 at 3:30.
+Help encourage a love of live classical music by bringing your children and grandchildren to the Festival!

 For current and past Festival seasons, music historian and SMF executive director Jason Stell creates detailed, thoughtful program notes to accompany each performance.
 In addition, Stell and other invited friends provide short pre-concert talks prior to each evening program.
 Learn more about the music planned for the current season.